Droplet motion on chemically heterogeneous substrates with mass transfer. I. Two-dimensional dynamics: Matched asymptotic analysis

 Without loss of generality, the flux is prescribed as $q=\dot{v}\tilde{q}$ so that Eq.~\eqref{AreaConstraint} reduces to $\int_{a_-}^{a_+} \tilde{q}\,\mathrm{d}x=1$.
 In the special case when $\tilde{q}=h/v$, namely

 the integrals $I_\pm$ evaluate to $I_\pm=\pm 3\dot{v}/(2d)$ at the orders we retain.
-In this case, the last two terms in~\eqref{kappa} cancel each other out, thus reducing Eq.~\eqref{IDESystem} to the same system of ordinary differential equations (ODEs) as in Ref.~\cite{Vellingiri2011}, with mass transfer effects entering through the dependence of $\vartheta$ on $v$, see Eq.~\eqref{ApparentContactAngle}.
+In this case, the last two terms in~\eqref{kappa} cancel each other out, thus reducing Eq.~\eqref{IDESystem} to the same system of ordinary differential equations (ODEs) as in Ref.~\cite{Vellingiri2011}, with mass transfer effects entering only through the dependence of $\vartheta$ on $v$, see Eq.~\eqref{ApparentContactAngle}.
 Although, as far as we are aware, this particular form for $q$ does not correspond to some physically relevant scenario, some of the calculations that follow in the next section prescribe $q$ according to Eq.~\eqref{ParabolicFlux} to highlight a number of key features of the dynamics, which do not depend on the particular choice for $q$.
-For the corresponding numerical solution to the PDE problem \eqref{full}, the form \eqref{ParabolicFlux} also avoids the use of dense meshes that would be required to accurately capture highly localized fluxes.
+The corresponding numerical solution to the PDE problem \eqref{full} when $q$ is given by Eq.~\eqref{ParabolicFlux} also avoids the need to use dense meshes in the interior of the domain that would be required to accurately capture highly localized fluxes.